Special Forces Group (Belgium): Basic training

-All candidates must achieve 80% proficiency in all tests in order to complete each phase.
+All candidates must achieve 80% proficiency on all tests to complete each phase.
 Failure to meet these standards will result in sanctions or elimination.
 Honesty and loyalty are important requirements.
-Therefore, any candidate that is caught cheating will be returned to unit and is barred from ever enrolling for candidacy.
-A candidate that must stop for medical reasons may enroll the following year, but the stage at which he may re-enter is determined by a committee within the SFG.
+Therefore, any candidate who is caught cheating will be returned to the unit and is barred from ever enrolling for candidacy.
+A candidate who must stop for medical reasons may enroll the following year, but a committee within the SFG determines the stage at which he may re-enter.

 Complementary education

-This phase lasts for a period of 12 months.
-During this phase operators are given advanced training courses in areas such as High Altitude free fall (HA), Aidman, SOFAFR (Special Operation Forces Advanced First Responder), Détachement d'Agents de Sécurité (DAS), Special Forces Advanced Urban Combat (SFAUC), TSE/TEO (Tactical site Exploitation), TACP (Tactical Air Controller Party), Landing Point Commander etc. Candidates that have not completed the Commando A and Para A qualification must do so in order to function as a Special Forces operator.
+This phase lasts 12 months.
+During this phase, operators are given advanced training courses in areas such as High Altitude free fall (HA), Aidman, SOFAFR (Special Operations Forces Advanced First Responder), Détachement d'Agents de Sécurité (DAS), Special Forces Advanced Urban Combat (SFAUC), TSE/TEO (Tactical site Exploitation), TACP (Tactical Air Controller Party), Landing Point Commander, etc. Candidates who have not completed the Commando A and Para A qualification must do so to function as a Special Forces operator.